Dr. William Sheldon ~ personality traits and temperament types

 to warm up".

-Some inkling of the potential far-reaching implications of the research by Dr. Sheldon
+Some inkling of the potential far-reaching implications of the differences in human personality and temperament traits,

 by Pythagoras, by Shakespeare and by several Major World Religions:-